j-ittner/fluxus/design/prd.md

 class RunResult:
-    """Execution result for a flow.
+    """Execution result for a conduit.

-    - Contains final outputs and full lineage for each final record.
+    Contains final outputs and full lineage for each final record.

+    Provides both fluxus 2.0 API (lineage_for, all_lineages) and
+    fluxus 1.0 backwards compatible API (get_outputs, to_frame, draw_timeline).
     """

     final: list[Record]

+    # === New 2.0 API ===

     def lineage_for(self, index: int) -> Lineage:
-        """Return lineage for `final[index]`."""
+        """Return lineage for `final[index]`.

+        New in fluxus 2.0.
+        """
         ...

     def all_lineages(self) -> list[Lineage]:
-        """Return lineages for all final records."""
+        """Return lineages for all final records.

+        New in fluxus 2.0.
+        """
+        ...

+    # === Backwards Compatible 1.0 API ===

+    def get_outputs(self) -> Iterator[Record]:
+        """Iterate over all final outputs.

+        Backwards compatible with fluxus 1.0.

+        Equivalent to: iter(self.final)
+        """
+        return iter(self.final)

+    def get_outputs_per_path(self) -> list[Iterator[Record]]:
+        """Get outputs grouped by parallel path.

+        Backwards compatible with fluxus 1.0.

+        Returns a list of iterators, one per parallel branch in the conduit.
+        """
+        ...

+    def to_frame(self, path: int | None = None, simplify: bool = False) -> pd.DataFrame:
+        """Convert results to pandas DataFrame.

+        Backwards compatible with fluxus 1.0.

+        Parameters:
+            path: Optional path index to convert.
+If None, converts all paths.
+            simplify: Whether to simplify the DataFrame structure.

+        Returns:
+            pandas DataFrame with results and lineage.
+        """
+        ...

+    def draw_timeline(self, style: str = "matplot", out: Any = None):
+        """Visualize execution timeline.

+        Backwards compatible with fluxus 1.0.

+        Parameters:
+            style: Visualization style ("matplot" for matplotlib output)
+            out: Optional output target (file path or stream)
+        """
         ...
 ```